gcallah/work/chaps/weber.md

 developments were not important theologically or socially: Weber simply doesn't find them relevant for explaining the *spirit of capitalism*.

-### Acemoglu and Robinson

-"What about Max Weber’s Protestant ethic?
-Though it may be true that predominantly Protestant countries, such as the Netherlands and England, were the first economic successes of the modern era, there is little relationship between religion and economic success.
-France, a predominantly Catholic country, quickly mimicked the economic performance of the Dutch and English in the nineteenth century, and Italy is as prosperous as any of these nations today.
-Looking farther east, you’ll see that none of the economic successes of East Asia have anything to do with any form of Christian religion, so there is not much support for a special relationship between Protestantism and economic success there, either."

-One wonders here if Acemoglu and Robinson have even read Weber's book?

 ## Bibliography